-Provides carryforward authority for TEDF and Local Bridge funds; prohibits diversion for other purposes; authorizes use of federal, local, or private funds for program.
+Provides carryforward authority for TEDF and Local Bridge Program funds; prohibits diversion for other purposes; and authorizes use of federal, local, or private funds for the two programs.

 Sec.
 504. MTF Distribution

 Requires use of MTF in accordance with Act 51 requirements.